luotn/Coding-Challenges/README.md

 # Questions
-1. Find prime numbers in a range.
+- [x] 1.
+Find prime numbers in a range.
-2. Find numbers with no same digits in a range.
+- [ ] 2.
+Find numbers with no same digits in a range.
-3. "Clap!" when count to 7.
+- [ ] 3.
+"Clap!" when count to 7.
-4. Fibonacci Sequence.
+- [ ] 4.
+Fibonacci Sequence.

 Will add more when I come up with more.